 My approach to teaching is student-focused and inclusive.
-I believe learning can be transformative and liberating, and my goal is to give students tools for thinking about, and engaging in, the social world while cultivating their intellectual curiosities and honing their analytical skills.
-The courses I teach center social justice and draw from critical, feminist, and transformational pedagogies.
+My goal is to give students tools for thinking about, and engaging in, the social world while cultivating their intellectual curiosities and honing their analytical skills.

 I have taught the following courses: Hazards, Disasters, and Society (online), and Environment & Society (online).
-I have conducted recitations and given guest lectures for the following: Food & Society, Global Human Ecology, and Social Theory.
+I have conducted recitations and given guest lectures for the following: Food & Society, Global Human Ecology, Qualitative Research Methods, and Social Theory.

 I developed special courses on community resilience to hazards and disasters and climate change adaptation.
 Both of these courses are taught through a lens of equity and social justice.